Breast Cancer: Foods for Prevention, Treatment and Recovery

 No one food or diet can prevent or cause breast cancer, but your dietary choices can help reduce your risk of developing breast cancer.

-Foods high in fiber, antioxidants and phytonutrients are the most beneficial, said Kali Williams, a Registered Dietitian and Certified Diabetes Educator with Wayne UNC Health Care Center for Nutrition and Diabetes Health.
+Foods high in fiber, antioxidants and phytonutrients are the most beneficial, said Kali Williams, MS, RD, LDN, Registered Dietitian / Certified Diabetes Educator at UNC Family Medicine at Rosewood.
 But it’s also important to include a variety of foods in your diet and build a healthy plate.

 Williams suggests the following food choices to help support breast cancer prevention: